Losant/losant-docs/docs/experiences/walkthrough/part4.md

 ![Devices Reply](/images/experiences/walkthrough/part-4/devices-reply.png "Devices Reply")

 1. Set the `Response Code Template` to `200`, which is the HTTP status code for OK.
-1. Change the `Reply Body` radio to `Payload Path`.
+1. Change the `Response Body Source` radio to `Payload Path`.
-1. Change the `Reply Body` to `data.devices`.
+1. Change the `Response Body Payload Path` to `data.devices`.
 This is the location on the payload where the Get Device node put its result.
 We're going to simply reply with the same value.
 1. Add a `Content-Type` header with the value `application/json`.

 At this point, the lōm mobile app can now request all of the devices owned by the currently logged-in user.
 You can test this route by requesting the devices created in Part 3 of this walkthrough.